architprasar/Hackathon/README.md

-# Tis app is live on
+# This app is live on
 [Hackathon](https://myhackathon.netlify.app)
 # Design System